flare-foundation/attestation-client/docs/installation/general-installation.md

 ## Administration module
-We included a simple WOP administration module that helps monitor and administrate Attestation Suite.
+We included a simple administration module that helps monitor and administrate Attestation Suite.

 ```
 cd ~/attestation-suite/attestation-client